Particular/docs.particular.net/nservicebus/upgrades/7to8/message-contracts.md

  - 8
 ---

 NServiceBus version 8 does not support .NET Standard as a target framework.
 Therefore, message contract assemblies that target `netstandard2.0` and reference NServiceBus must be updated.
-This guidance outlines possible approaches.
-Review the [shared message contracts documentation](/nservicebus/messaging/sharing-contracts.md) for general guidance.
+This guide shows possible approaches.
+General guidance is available in the [sharing message contracts documentation](/nservicebus/messaging/sharing-contracts.md).

 Note: When using [unobtrusive mode](/nservicebus/messaging/unobtrusive-mode.md), the contracts assembly doesn't require a reference to NServiceBus and therefore is not affected.
 Unobtrusive message contracts can continue to target .NET Standard.